rafaqz/DimensionalData.jl/README.md

 ## Alternate Packages

-There are a lot of similar julia packages in this space.
+There are a lot of similar Julia packages in this space.
 AxisArrays.jl, NamedDims.jl, NamedArrays.jl are registered alternative that each cover some of the functionality provided by DimensionalData.jl.
 DimensionalData.jl should be able to replicate any of their functionality, although with slightly more verbose syntax and less polish in some cases.
-If there is anything it doesn't do that these packages can do, put in an issue with the feature requrest.
+If there is anything it doesn't do that these packages can do, put in an issue with the feature request.

 [AxisRanges.jl](https://github.com/mcabbott/AxisRanges.jl) and [AbstractIndices.jl](https://github.com/Tokazama/AbstractIndices.jl) are some other interesting developments.
-For more detail on why there are so many similar options and where things are headed, read this [thread](https://github.com/JuliaCollections/AxisArraysFuture/issues/1)
+For more detail on why there are so many similar options and where things are headed, read this [thread](https://github.com/JuliaCollections/AxisArraysFuture/issues/1).